 Do I Need to Create an Annual Portfolio?

-A portfolio is a collection of school work and projects that can be evaluated and used to show progress.
+A portfolio is a collection of school work and projects that can be evaluated and used to show progress to people outside your immediate family.
 In some states, a portfolio is required as part of the homeschool requirements and will be kept for each student throughout the course of every homeschool year.
 In this case, portfolios can be stored in a file folder, file box, or filing cabinet as paper items.
 They can also be electronic, and can be stored on a computer or online by scanning any paper items and using digital media.

 Keep in mind that there is a difference between an annual portfolio and a college-prep portfolio.
 An annual portfolio is about record-keeping, reporting, and progress evaluation, whereas a high school or college portfolio is a representation of skills and accomplishments assembled for the purpose of gaining college admission or employment.